tomi-vanek/openapi-routing/README.md

-# Schema-first microserver with Open API 3
+# Schema-first microservice with OpenAPI 3

-`openapi-routing` library is a minimalistic solution to create a microservice from an OpenAPI schema.
+The __openapi-routing__ library is a minimalistic solution to create a microservice from an OpenAPI schema.

-Open API schema is treated as ultimate __single source of truth__ by describing and declaring interface / contract of our microservice.
+OpenAPI schema is treated as ultimate __single source of truth__ by describing and declaring interface / contract of our microservice.
 From this contract are derived all the routing rules that call appropriate handling functions - the behavior/functionality of the microservice.

-The `openapi-routing` library serves as a lightweight routing specified by Open API 3 in Node JS.
-This library does not need Express or any other framework, it uses just standard vanila JavaScript, and Node JS.
+The `openapi-routing` library serves as a lightweight routing specified by Open API 3 in _Node.js_.
+This library does not need Express or any other framework, it uses just standard vanila JavaScript, and _Node.js_.
 But of course it coexists seamlesly with any framework, if the microservice uses framework's functionality.

 A microservice with `openapi-routing` is made in 2 steps: